All Episodes

 She's been here.

-And that's the crazy part about this is that look, the majority minority districts across this country, all of them are suffering the same way.
+And that's the crazy part about this is that, look, the majority minority districts across this country, all of them are suffering the same way.

 They have the same issue.

-Atlanta had 31 people shot, eight-year-old killed.
+Atlanta had 31 people shot, an eight-year-old killed.

-We gotta say enough of enough.
+We got to say enough is enough.

 Most of the states, I think with the exception of Georgia, have been run by Democrats for decades also.